Guided Flow Policy: Learning from High-Value Actions in Offline Reinforcement Learning

-\textbf{Positioning GFP within prior work.} Our method, GFP (illustrated Fig~\ref{fig:overall-gfp} and Fig~\ref{fig:relatedworks:gfp}), extends the BRAC family of offline RL algorithms and is closely related to FQL~\cite{park2025flow}, sharing the same goal of avoiding backpropagation through time.
+\textbf{Positioning GFP within prior work.} Our method, GFP (illustrated Fig~\ref{fig:overall-gfp} and Fig~\ref{fig:relatedworks:gfp}), extends the BRAC family of offline RL algorithms and is closely related to FQL~\citep{park2025flow}, sharing the same goal of avoiding backpropagation through time.
 However, the distinctive contribution of GFP lies in integrating the weighted BC approach for the regularization component of the BRAC actor.
 Rather than using weighted BC to train the final actor directly (as in Fig~\ref{fig:relatedworks:awac}), GFP employs it to inject value-awareness into the regularizer VaBC.
 Compared to other methods using a weighted-BC policy, VaBC is not GFP's actor, its weights are computed using the one-step actor trained by DDPG+BC, with the latter using VaBC as a regularizer.
 This bidirectional guidance between the two policies fundamentally distinguishes GFP from other methods that use weighted BC as their main actor, computing the weights based on the weighted BC policy itself, see Fig~\ref{fig:relatedworks:awac}.

-Removing the value-aware guidance from GFP flow policy would yield FQL (Fig~\ref{fig:relatedworks:fql}), and removing the one-step actor would imply using the flow policy to train the critic, yielding FAWAC (Fig~\ref{fig:relatedworks:awac}).
+Removing the value-aware guidance from the GFP flow policy yields FQL (Fig~\ref{fig:relatedworks:fql}), and removing the one-step actor implies using the flow policy to train the critic, yielding FAWAC (Fig~\ref{fig:relatedworks:awac}).
 Alternatively, one could use rejection sampling instead of weighted-BC to regularize the actor with the best actions found by a BC policy, yet at the cost of sampling multiple actions from the flow policy for each policy update step.